cloudnativetrainings/trainings/k1_fundamentals/04_deploy-app-01-simple/README.md

 nginx   1/1     1            1           12
 ```

-It shows that the deployment created a one replica only and it is ready to serve.
+It shows that the deployment created a one replica, and it is ready to serve.

 Now we want to scale our deployment to have 3 replicas.
 It can be done using command `kubectl scale deployment nginx --replicas=3`.
 It will show message `deployment.extensions/nginx scaled` indicating that scaling done successfully.